Tolokio/UOAnimMixer/README.md

 [HELP WANTED]
 As I am not programer there are things I dont know how to do and dont have enought time to study for it.
 Check issues if u want to help with any.

+[How to use]

+-Install python and allow it to work on cmd.
+Look for a tutorial on internet.
+Einfach.
+-Dclick on User_interface.py (if u folders are not created use "create folders" to set up folders.

+Now u got a folder with many folders and many .py files.
+Each .py file need will use certain folders.

+Template + Wereable.py-> Will paste frames from "WEREABLE" into frames from "TEMPLATE", and then will be saved as .png at OUTPUT

+WEREABLE + WEREABLE2.py-> Will paste folder WEREABLE2 into WEREABLE1.
+For example if we want to merge helmet + bone helmet folders should be filled like this:
+              TEMPLATE-> c_man or c_woman frames + liste.txt.
+              WEREABLE-> helmet frames + liste.txt
+              Wereable2-> Bone helmet + liste.txt
+              Output->Where result will be saved.

+WEREABLE - WEREABLE2.py-> Will remove the pixels that are not transparent from WEREABLE2 at WEREABLE folder.
+For example u can use a helmet to cut the head of c_man animation on all frames:
+                Template->C_man + liste.txt
+                WEREABLE-> c_man + list.txt
+                WEREABLE2-> Bone helmet + list.txt
+                OUTPUT-> U will get c_man animation but wihout head.

+PNGTOBMP.py
+BMPTOPNG.py-> This both uses only one folder.
+It will set black background on all frames, and will remove old files.
+Just but any .bmp or .png at ACONVERTER folder and use proper converter.

+CreateFolders.py-> This will create any missing folder.
+IT is usefull as many times it is better to rename Folders than moving them to another folder.